dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

 grid research is power packet routing.
 To the layman, this essentially combines the internet and electric power distribution, so your devices can be connected to the internet by simply being plugged in.
-This helps IoT (internet of things) devices quite a bit.
+This helps IoT devices quite a bit.

-There will be major economic opportunities in the switching hardware used for Smart Grid Packet Switching, if this is the direction infrastructure evolution takes.
+There will be major economic opportunities in the route/switch hardware used for Smart Grid Packet Switching, if this is the direction infrastructure evolution takes.
 The hardware, software and business models would strongly mirror developments in telecom.
 This will essentially be the third generation of telecom switching, where the first was telecom/PBX and the second was internet route/switch gear.
-Every home or office that wants to tap into renewables will need some of this equipment and in America, it will undergo several
+Every home or office that wants to tap into renewables will need some of this equipment and in America, it will undergo several ...

 #### [Power Packet Routing](http://repository.kulib.kyoto-u.ac.jp/dspace/handle/2433/197379)